-When Dave Wahlstedt reached out to our philanthropic advisors about giving in bitcoin, he knew he was going to the right place.
+When Dave Wahlstedt reached out to our community foundation about giving bitcoin TO HIS DONOR ADVISED FUND, he knew he was going to the right place.

 “Being able to donate appreciated assets like private company stock is incredibly valuable,” said Wahlstedt.
 “When you don’t have to pay capital gains tax, you’re able to give all of the value of that asset and not just a fraction of it.”